Evan Mobley Player Props: Cavaliers vs. Nets

 Evan Mobley Insights vs. the Nets

-- This season, he's put up 13.7% of the Cavaliers' attempted field goals, as he's averaging 12.0 per contest.
+- Mobley is responsible for taking 13.7% of his team's field goal attempts this season with 12.0 per game.

-- Mobley's opponents, the Nets, have the NBA's slowest tempo with 99.1 possessions per game, while his Cavaliers rank 23rd in possessions per game with 98.7.
+- The Cavaliers rank 25th in possessions per game with 98.7.
+His opponents, the Nets, have the slowest tempo with 99.1 possessions per contest.

-- Defensively, the Nets are 12th in the league, allowing 112.8 points per contest.
+- The Nets are the 13th-best defensive team in the league, conceding 112.9 points per contest.

-- The Nets allow 45.3 rebounds per game, ranking 26th in the NBA.
+- Giving up 45.1 rebounds per game, the Nets are the 26th-ranked squad in the league.

-- Looking at assists, the Nets are ranked fourth in the NBA, giving up 23.3 per game.
+- The Nets give up 23.3 assists per game, third-ranked in the NBA.

-- The Nets are the 11th-ranked team in the NBA at allowing threes, giving up 12.1 made 3-pointers per contest.
+- Giving up 12.1 made 3-pointers per game, the Nets are the 11th-ranked squad in the NBA.

 Evan Mobley vs. the Nets